bstrohmer/hybrid-cpg/README.md

 P2 - Connectivity (RG) - update the value for "sparsity_rg" in the yaml file.
 Ex.
 0.03 means 3% connectivity within and from each RG population<br>
 P2 - Connectivity (Inh) - update the value for "sparsity_cpg" in the yaml file.
 Ex.
 0.09 means 9% connectivity from each Inhibitory population<br>
 P3 - Neuronal sub-type (bursting) - update the value for "exc_pct_tonic" and "inh_pct_tonic" in the yaml file.
 Ex.
 0.7 means 70% of the neurons within a sub-population are tonically firing and 30% are bursting<br>
-P4 - Network balance - update the weight initialization for the synapses, this can be altered using the parameters "w_exc_initial" or "w_inh_initial" in the set_network_params.py file<br>
+P4 - Network balance - update the value for "w_exc_multiplier" in the yaml file.
+Decreasing the default value will bias the balance more inhibitory and increasing will bias it to be more excitatory.<br>
 P5 - Noise (to tonic firing neurons) - update the value for "noise_amplitude_tonic" in the yaml file.
 Ex.
 320 means that the current noise injected into each neuron has a standard deviation of 320pA<br>
 P5 - Noise (to bursting neurons) - update the value for "noise_amplitude_irregular" in the yaml file.
 Ex.
 160 means that the current noise injected into each neuron has a standard deviation of 160pA<br>